The 20 Best Paramyotonia Congenita Doctors in The United States

 English

-Charles Thornton is a Neurologist in Rochester, New York.
+Charles Thornton is a Neurologist practicing medicine in Rochester, New York.
 Dr. Thornton is rated as an Elite provider by MediFind in the treatment of Paramyotonia Congenita.
-His top areas of expertise are Paramyotonia Congenita, Myotonic Dystrophy, Myotonic Dystrophy Type 2, and Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease).
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Paramyotonia Congenita, Myotonic Dystrophy, Myotonic Dystrophy Type 2, and Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease).

 Elite in Paramyotonia Congenita